 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Fulton, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Fulton, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Fulton, MO.

-Understanding DWI Administrative Hearings in Fulton, MO
+What is a DWI Administrative Hearing in Fulton, MO and Across Missouri?

 A DWI administrative hearing is a separate civil process from your criminal case in Fulton, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.